idaholab/moose/framework/doc/content/syntax/Controls/index.md

 expects an input parameter name (`std::string`) that is prescribed in the `validParams` method.

-There are additional overloaded methods that allow for the setting and getting of controllable values with various inputs for prescribing the parameter name, but the the two listed above are generally what is needed.
+There are additional overloaded methods that allow for the setting and getting of controllable values with various inputs for prescribing the parameter name, but the two listed above are generally what is needed.
 Please refer to the source code for a complete list.

 ## Controls Block